theactman2-gif/Dell-Vostro-400-DG33M03-Modded-bios-for-added-support-to-Intel-core-2-quad-q9650/README.md

-Modded bios to get the q9650 of the DG33M03 Motherboard variants of dell vostro 400 to recognize and use a Q9650 properly (Maybe other motherboard variant can take this bios, Unable to test.)
+Modded bios to get the q9650 on a DG33M03 Motherboard variants of dell vostro 400 to recognize and use a Q9650 properly (Maybe other motherboard variant can take this bios, Unable to test.)